 6. The Girl at Midnight (Girl at Midnight #1) by Melissa Grey

-Beneath the streets of New York City live the Avicen, an ancient race of people with feathers for hair and magic running through their veins.
+Beneath the streets of New York City live the Avicen, an ancient race of people with feathers for hair replacement systems and magic running through their veins.
 Age-old enchantments keep them hidden from humans.
 All but one.
 Echo is a runaway pickpocket who survives by selling stolen treasures on the black market, and the Avicen are the only family she’s ever known.

 Echo is clever and daring, and at times she can be brash, but above all else she’s fiercely loyal.
 So when a centuries-old war crests on the borders of her home, she decides it’s time to act.